 Base average: €60.00 per guest

-This €60 is your starting point.
+This €60 becomes your starting point.
 You'll apply seasonal variations to it.

 Analyze your seasonal dishes per period